Press

 2nd Iraq conflict

-While many (including the press) after four years still talk about the "Iraq war", we believe that the war lasted only a few days and that the US forces since then were "only" a kind of police force operating in a severely dysfunctional society.
+While many (including the press) after four years still talked about the "Iraq war", we believe that the war lasted only a few days and that the US forces since then were 'only' a kind of police force operating in a severely dysfunctional society.
 There is a disturbing parallel with the situation in Vietnam.
 The US government misrepresented (or lied) about the motivation to invade Iraq (likely in order to establish a democracy as an example to the region, and plausibly to control the oil reserves), messed up the status quo and misjudged the pathologies (from the perspective of the West) in the Iraq society.
 The press exploited the bungling of the government, which faced yet again a critical, if not hostile, population.

 Roadblocks for the press